BitskiCo/quickstart/README.md

 First, since this will be a publicly accessible app you'll want to deploy your contract on public blockchain as well.
 Decide if you're going to use a test network (kovan or rinkeby) where ETH can be acquired for free, or live network where you'll have to pay with real ETH.

-In order to deploy using Bitski, you'll need to have set up an app wallet, and included your app wallet id and secret in bitski.config.js.
-If you haven't already set one up, visit the [Developer Portal](https://developer.bitski.com) and set one up now.
+In order to deploy using Bitski, you'll need to have set up an app wallet.
+If you haven't already set one up, visit the [Developer Portal](https://developer.bitski.com) and create one now.

+Then, paste your app wallet id and secret in `bitski.config.js` under `appWallet`.

-Then, run the migrate command with the desired network value (live, kovan, or rinkeby):
+Finally, run the migrate command with the desired network value (live, kovan, or rinkeby):

 ```
 truffle migrate --network live